aditya-nv-06/ChittChat/README.md

    NODE_ENV=development
    \`\`\`

-   For mongodb link, use cloud.mongodb.com -> Create Deployment -> Create User -> Allow Traffic 0.0.0.0 -> Connect via drivers ->Use username and password in project.
+   ### 💡For mongodb link, use cloud.mongodb.com -> Create Deployment -> Create User -> Allow Traffic 0.0.0.0 -> Connect via drivers ->Use username and password in project.

-   For jwttoken, use '''openssl rand -base64 32''' in your terminal.
+   ### 💡For jwttoken, use '''openssl rand -base64 32''' in your terminal.

 ### Running the Project